DevOps best practices

 Worked example

-The Caddy service runs as a Deployment without a defined number of replicas (the default value is one replica).
-The Deployment resource sets resource requests for CPU (10m) and memory.
-A HorizontalPodAutoscaler resource is also defined referencing the Deployment resource, setting replicas minimum to 1 and maximum to 3.
-The scaling metric used is 250% of the CPU request value.
-The autoscaler will scale the number of Deployment replicas (to a maximum of 3) to bring the average CPU utilisation of all running pods below 250% of the requested CPU (i.e. 25m).
+The Caddy service runs as a Deployment with default number of two replicas.
+The Deployment resource sets resource requests for CPU and memory per replica.
+A HorizontalPodAutoscaler resource is also defined referencing the Deployment resource, setting a minimum of two and a maximum of 10 replicas.
+The scaling metric used is 500% of the CPU request value (10m).
+The autoscaler will scale the number of Deployment replicas (to a maximum of 10) to bring the average CPU utilisation of all running pods below 500% of the requested CPU (i.e. 50m).

 In addition, a PDB has been defined for the Deployment that sets the minimum number of available replicas to 1.
-This assists the Kubernetes scheduler to ensure that a minimum of 1 running replica should always be available within the cluster.
+This assists the Kubernetes scheduler to ensure that a minimum of 1 running replica should always be available within the cluster (e.g. during node drain events).